futuregrid/virtual-cluster/doc/source/intro.rst

     $ chmod 0600 youruserkey.pem

-You can also use our tool to create a userkey for you, but you need to specify the userkey name in confifuration file which is listed below.
+You can also use our tool to create a userkey for you, but you need to specify the userkey name in configuration file which is listed below.
 The key can be created if you use --create-key argument before any subcommands when you first run our tool.
 For more help see also::